mayaobobby/hybridpuf_simulation/README.md

 # Hybrid Locked PUF Simulation
-A simulation of hybrid PUF (HPUF) performance with [pypuf](https://github.com/nils-wisiol/pypuf) and [netsquid](https://netsquid.org) in python inspired by the paper ["Hybrid PUF: A Novel Way to Enhance the Security of Classical PUFs"](https://arxiv.org/abs/2110.09469)
+A simulation of hybrid PUF (HPUF) performance with [pypuf](https://github.com/nils-wisiol/pypuf) and [netsquid](https://netsquid.org) in python inspired by the paper ["Quantum Lock: A Provable Quantum Communication Advantage"](https://arxiv.org/abs/2110.09469)

 The idea of HPUF is to enhance the security of classical PUF by proposing quantum encoding on classical output of CPUF from adversary with modeling attacks.
 Meanwhile, a Lockdown technique is introduced to protect the HPUF authentication protocol from adaptive adversaries.